rajeshrinet/pystokes/pystokes/README.md

 * forceFields.pyx has implementation of various body forces and torques acting in colloidal systems.

 ## Phoretic fields
-Each file computed the phoretic motion and phoretic field given the colloidal configuration.
-The filenames, as described below, correspond to the boundary conditions in the flow.
-The boundary conditions are implemented using an appropriate Green's function of the Laplace equation.
-See details of theory at: [J. Chem.
-Phys.
-151, 044901 (2019)](https://aip.scitation.org/doi/abs/10.1063/1.5090179)

-* phoreticUnbounded.pyx - the phoretic flux vanishes at infinity.
-* phoreticWallBounded.pyx - the phoretic flux vanishes at a plane wall, which is located at z=0, such that region of interest is the upper half space, z>0.
+The folder `phoretic` contains files to study phoresis of active particles.

+--
 Corresponding to each .pyx file, there is a .pxd file.
-A .pxd file contains declaration of cdef classes, methods, etc. It is essential when calling PyStokes from another Cython file.
-Read more: https://cython.readthedocs.io/en/latest/src/tutorial/pxd_files.html
+[A .pxd file](https://cython.readthedocs.io/en/latest/src/tutorial/pxd_files.html) contains declaration of cdef classes, methods, etc.

-## tests
-The folder tests contain unit testing framework for PyStokes